We help you measure the social impact of your initiatives without disrupting operations or relying on external expertise

 Frequently Asked Questions

-• A lean evaluation is a streamlined and agile approach to assessing the main benefits of a program.
-It focuses on whether the program is achieving its primary target result, rather than assessing everything the program does.
+• A lean evaluation is a streamlined and agile evaluation that focuses on assessing the main impact of a program/service, rather than measuring everything the program/service does.

-• Lean evaluations aim to provide organizations with a quick but reliable understanding of program effectiveness—that is, whether the program is achieving its main target result.
+• Lean evaluations aim to provide organizations with a quick but reliable understanding of impact.
 Lean evaluation results can be used for internal learning as well as for external communication.

 • Here are the 3 top reasons why our clients chose to set up a lean evaluation system: